handpoint/doc/android/androidreleasenotes.md

 ## 7.1005.0
 **Features**:

-We're excited to announce the latest update to our Android SDK (Version 7.1005.0), featuring comprehensive Money Remittance support to enhance your financial application's capabilities.
-In order to use this functionality, we provide the integrator with an object called [Money Remittance Options](androidobjects.md#money-remittance-options), which must be used in the operation.
+We're excited to announce the latest update to our Android SDK (Version 7.1005.0), featuring support of Mastercard MoneySend fields for money remittance merchants.
+In order to use this functionality, we provide you with an object called [Money Remittance Options](androidobjects.md#money-remittance-options) which must be sent for all Mastercard transactions.

 The supported operations are Sale, Sale & Tokenize, Refund, Linked Refunds, Reversals, MoTo Sale, MoTo Refund.
 For Linked Refunds and Reversals, Money Remittance fields should be taken from the original Sale/MoTo/Refund when using the field `originalTransactionID`.

-To leverage the Money Remittance support in your Android app, simply update your SDK to the latest version (7.1005.0).
-Refer to the updated documentation for guidance on integrating and customizing the new features.

-***Please note**: Money Remittance is available for some acquirers and geographies.
+***Please note**: Money Remittance is available only for some acquirers and geographies.
 Please check with your Handpoint relationship manager about the availability of this functionality for your merchants.

 ## 7.1004.0
 **Features**: